W HireWilliam

 When to Use Both Together

-The most effective AI implementations combine workflow automation and AI agents.
-Workflow automation handles the infrastructure — moving data reliably between systems, triggering events at the right time, handling integrations.
-AI agents handle the judgment layer — what to do with that data once it arrives, how to respond, what to produce.
+The most effective AI implementations combine workflow automation and AI agents into a single autonomous AI workflow.
+Workflow automation handles the infrastructure - moving data reliably between systems, triggering events at the right time, handling integrations.
+AI agents handle the judgment layer - what to do with that data once it arrives, how to respond, what to produce.

 Example: Outreach Pipeline